dict

 Notes

-The functions append
+The functions append and append_list are included

 so we can store keyed values in a list accumulator.
 For